giana9/small-business-website/README.md

 ## ☆ How to Run the Project

-1. Download or clone the project folder
+1. Download the project folder
+2. Extract all files
 2. Open **index.html** in any browser
-3. Type a new headline in the input box
-4. Click **Update** to see the change instantly

-No server or installation required.

 ---